patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

 The other option is to directly discretise the control.
 Given some control $x \colon [0, T] \to \mathbb{R}^d$ then this means solving $\mathrm{d}y(t) = f(y(t)) \mathrm{d} x(t)$ by treating $x$ a bit like time, and replacing the $\Delta t$ in most numerical solvers with some $\Delta x(t)$ instead.

-For example, this is the principle on which many SDE solvers work.
+(This is actually the principle on which many SDE solvers work.)

-It is an open question what are the best solvers to use when taking this approach.
-Low-order solvers are typical, such as [`diffrax.Euler`][] or [`diffrax.Heun`][].
+It is an open question what are the best solvers to use when taking this approach, but low-order solvers are typical: for example [`diffrax.Euler`][] or [`diffrax.Heun`][].